+Antiviral Technology: Two Approaches

-Antiviral Technology-Two Approaches: SIGA has two approaches to the discovery and development of new antiviral compounds: rational drug design and high-throughput screening ("HTS").
-For rational drug design, SIGA applies advanced receptor structure-based Virtual Ligand Screening technology for ligand/inhibitor discovery.
+SIGA has two approaches to the discovery and development of new antiviral compounds: rational drug design and high-throughput screening (HTS).
+For rational drug design SIGA applies advanced receptor structure-based Virtual Ligand Screening technology for ligand/inhibitor discovery.
 The analysis of the structure reveals potentially "drugable" pockets.
-The technology allows us to utilize the three-dimensional structure of the target receptor to screen large virtual compound collections, as well as databases of commercially available compounds, and prioritize them for subsequent experimental validation.
+The technology allows us to utilize the three-dimensional structure of the target receptor to screen large virtual compound collections as well as databases of commercially available compounds and prioritize them for subsequent experimental validation.
 Rational drug design is also used to develop structure activity relationships and lead optimization.

-For HTS, SIGA uses whole cell virus inhibition assays, pseudotype virus inhibition assays, as well as validated target biochemical assays.
-SIGA currently has an in-house compound library consisting of 200,000 small molecules that is utilized for screening in these various assays.
+For HTS SIGA uses whole cell virus inhibition assays, pseudotype virus inhibition assays, as well as validated target biochemical assays.
+SIGA currently has a 200,000 small molecule compound library in-house that is utilized for screening in these various assays.
 This strategy allows for both target specific and target neutral screening and identification of novel antiviral compounds.
-Compounds are also screened for toxicity in various cell lines to develop a therapeutic index ("TI"), which is the concentration that the compound is toxic to 50% of the cells (CC50) divided by the concentration of compound required to inhibit 50% of the virus (EC50) (TI=CC50/EC50).
-Once hits are identified with an acceptable TI, they are selected for chemical optimization and proceed in to the antiviral drug development pipeline.
+Compounds are also screened for toxicity in various cell lines to develop a therapeutic index (TI) which is the concentration that the compound is toxic to 50% of the cells (CC50) divided by the concentration of compound required to inhibit 50% of the virus (EC50) (TI= CC50/EC50).
+Once hits are identified with an acceptable TI they are selected for chemical optimization and proceed in to the antiviral drug development pipeline.